MarkCodable/MarkCodable/README.md

 ### Database

-For simple relational data, using MarkCoding will allow you or your users to edit the data simply in any plain text editor.
+For simple relational data, using `MarkCodable` will allow you or your users to simply edit the data in any plain text editor.
 This is how a small podcast database might look like:

 ```text
 Users.md: